 The Wisconsin Department of Natural Resources Bureau of Remediation and Redevelopment maintains a listing of Brownfield's and contaminated sites.
-This website does not list any entries for Leon in Waushara County.
-Entries are classified in the following six categories: Environmental Repair (ERP), Leaking Underground Storage Tank (LUST), Spills, General Property Information (GP), Liability Exemption (VPLE) and No Action Required by RR Program (NAR).
+This website lists 43 entries for Plainfield in Waushara County.
+These entries are classified in the following six categories: Environmental Repair (ERP), Leaking Underground Storage Tank (LUST), Spills, General Property Information (GP), Liability Exemption (VPLE) and No Action Required by RR Program (NAR).
 Statuses include Closed, Historic, Open, General Property and No RR Action Required.
 Closed is defined as "Activities where investigation and cleanup of the contamination has been completed and the State has approved all cleanup actions."
 Open is defined as "Spills, LUST, ERP, VPLE and Abandoned Container activities in need of cleanup or where cleanup is still underway".
 Historic is defined as "Spills where cleanups may have been completed prior to 1996 and no end date is shown."
 General Property is defined as "Liability exemptions, liability clarifications, etc. to clarify the legal status of the property."
 No RR Action Required is defined as "There was, or may have been, a discharge to the environment and, based on the known information, DNR has determined that the responsible party does not need to undertake an investigation or cleanup in response to that discharge."
+Two of the sites listed in Table 6-7 below are listed as open while the all the other sites are either closed, historic or No RR Action required.
 A listing of Brownfield and contaminated sites is available from the Wisconsin Department of Natural Resources (WDNR) Bureau for Remediation and Redevelopment.
-A tracking feature is available at their website.8
+A tracking feature is available at their website.8 The sites below were identified for Plainfield.

-Waushara County and its communities should complete and maintain an inventory of existing vacant buildings and land identified as "Brownfield's".
+Waushara County and its communities should complete and maintain an inventory of existing vacant buildings and land identified as "Brownfields".
 This information could be used to encourage infill development and redevelopment opportunities that take advantage of existing infrastructure and services and removes blight created by vacant and dilapidated buildings and parcels.
-Once identified, State and federal programs could be used to further study, clean, and redevelop these Brownfield's.
+Once identified, State and federal programs could be used to further study, clean, and redevelop these Brownfields.

 Funding resources are listed at the end of the chapter for remediation of contaminated sites.
-To prevent future environmental damage, the Town of Leon should encourage environmentally friendly businesses that are properly permitted and regulated to protect the soil and groundwater.
+To prevent future environmental damage, the Town of Plainfield should encourage environmentally friendly businesses that are properly permitted and regulated to protect the soil and groundwater.
 This is particularly critical in areas that depend on private wells for drinking water.